DISCLAIMER: ORIGINAL POST WAS MADE ON AUGUST 19, 2018

 I was contemplating on if I should just give up and go back to school but I knew that didn't necessarily fit my learning style and I quite literally came too far to do that.

-A couple of days later, I received a notification on AngelList from a company that I previously applied to.
+A couple of days later, I received a notification on AngelList from a founder and company that I previously reached out and applied to.

 The CEO asked me to come in for an interview.
 I went to the HQ, rocked the interview, and was offered a full-time position within the same week.